CLICK HERE FOR THOUSANDS OF FREE BLOGGER TEMPLATES »

 Death by Fan

 Just like in the winter, in the rare years when it snows a lot, the city shuts down.
-There aren't enough, if any, snowplows to clear even the biggest main roads.
-Temperatures are usually mild throughout the year.
-So during the summer, most Seattlites just deal with the few days of heat when it does get really hot.
-Which means, most homes aren't equipped with air conditioning systems.
+There aren't enough, if any, snowplows to clear even the largest main roads.
+So when "extreme" weather hits in the summer, most Seattlites find it challenging to deal with the heat as most home aren't equipped with central air.

-But for the past week, temperatures have been outrageous and is only slowly tapering down.
-In fact, today, Seattle was supposed to reach its highest temperature in its history, above 100 degrees.
+But for the past week, temperatures have been outrageous and is expected to last for several days.
+In fact, today, Seattle was supposed to reach the highest temperature in its history, above 100 degrees.

-For the Oh's, they are practically dying in the heat.
+For the Oh's, my family is practically melting in the heat.
 When at home, everyone just sweats.
 Poor little Mia's hair is constantly plastered to her head and there is no escape from the heat anywhere in the house.
-Since there is no central AC, the only alternative to cooling things down are fans, which would entail, there being fans in the house.
-Unfortunately, the Oh's don't believe in fans.
-In fact, the Oh's are fearful of fans.
+Since there is no AC, the only alternative to cooling things down are fans, which would entail, there being fans in the house.
+Unfortunately, ma and pa Oh don't believe in fans.
+In fact, they are downright fearful of the things.

 In Korea, there is a prominent myth believed by pretty much everyone, including my parents.